dominikrys/dominikrys.github.io/content/posts/cpp-chip8-emulator-to-webassembly/index.md

 ![First Compile Error](img/cpp-chip8-emulator-to-webassembly/first-compile-error.png)

-That makes sense, as natively the emulator expects to be given a ROM to load as a command line argument.
+This is expected, as natively the emulator expects to be given a ROM to load as a command line argument.
 After hard-coding a path to Pong and removing my command line argument handling code, I was left with this exception:

 ![Exception after fix](img/cpp-chip8-emulator-to-webassembly/exception-after-fix.png)